FREQUENTLY ASKED QUESTIONS

 WHY SHOULD I CONSIDER ENROLLING MY CHILD IN A MICROSCHOOL?

 Microschooling offers a more personalized, homey learning environment for your child.
-Microschooling may appeal to you if you are tempted by the notion of homeschooling but you don’t have the resources (time or material) to engage in this kind of experience.
+Microschooling may appeal to you if you are looking for a progressive Education for your child that combines the best of what traditional schooling and homeschooling have to offer; microschooling has the homey-feel yet has professional educators take care of the learning process of your child.
+It also provides ample social learning opportunities and attend to the social/emotional growth of your child.
 Microschooling may be appropriate for your family if you’re looking for a community that you, as a family can belong to as well.

 WHAT IS PROGRESSIVE SCHOOLING?